Connect privately on your Android

 with Avast SecureLine VPN

-IP addresses are what allow computers and devices to communicate with each other over the internet.
+IP addresses let computers and devices communicate with one another over the internet.
 Without them, no one would know who’s saying what, or to whom.
-But there are actually two types — and the differences between IPv4 and IPv6 are significant.
+But there are actually two types of IP address — and the differences between IPv4 and IPv6 are significant.
 Keep reading to understand IPv4 vs. IPv6 and learn how to keep your computer secure.

-IPv4 has a theoretical limit of 4.3 billion addresses, and in 1980, that was more than enough.
+IPv4 has a theoretical limit of 4.3 billion addresses, which was more than enough in 1980.
 But as the internet grew and went global, we quickly ran out of addresses, especially in today’s era of smartphones and IoT devices.

 The internet has been running out of IPv4 addresses since the 1990s.
-While clever engineers have found ways around the problem, it wasn’t long before a more permanent fix became the goal.
+While clever engineers have found ways around the problem, it wasn’t long before a more permanent fix was needed.
 Developed to solve these capacity issues for good, IPv6 was needed when IPv4 could no longer support the load.

 At present, IPv4 coexists on the internet with its newer version, though eventually, everything will use IPv6.
 Replacing old IPv4 equipment would be prohibitively expensive and disruptive, and so IPv6 is being slowly rolled out as older IPv4 hardware is retired.